2023 SOUTHERN OPEN DERBY RULES

 Events:

-The 2023 Southern Open Derby features the FSDA State of Florida Spearfishing Championship, Diver of the Day Competition, Largest Fish Competition, Lionfish Eradication and Conservation Competition, and a concurrent Junior Diver Bay Scallop Competition
+The 2024 Southern Open Derby features the FSDA State of Florida Spearfishing Championship, Diver of the Day Competition, Largest Fish Competition, Lionfish Eradication and Conservation Competition

 When: